You try and try to ignore.

 The initial consultation took place during March of 2023 with Dr. Cheng Lo and our follow-up took place in June of that year.

-Initially I was optimistic for keyhole, but ultimately accepted that I was not a good candidate and double incision would provide a better result.
+Initially optimistic for keyhole, but ultimately accepting that I was not a good candidate and double incision would provide a better result.
 This also meant a request to forego nipple grafts; the few people aware of this decision have asked about prosthetics or anatomical tattoos, to which I’ve made a general non-committal agreement but… while I may be interested in tattoo work at some point in the future, the available real estate could be put to more interesting use.
 If I’m not willing to heal the real deal, I promise I’m not funnelling that effort into an aesthetically superfluous, functionally redundant anatomical feature my overall feelings toward could best be described as indifferent.

 Waiting times initially suggested a possible February 2024 schedule, although I likely would have postponed had that eventuated on account of not wanting to risk healing complications interfering with study abroad.

 Maybe I’ll do a write up about my experience navigating the medical system in Japan at some point?
 For now just know it directly led to changing my (Australian) GP clinic entirely to one cross referenced between lists provided by both my psychologist and endocrinologist.
-Just because a doctor says they can manage a transgender patient doesn’t mean they understand the reality of what that actually entails.
+Just because a doctor says they can manage a transgender patient does not mean they understand the reality of what that actually entails.

 Hybrid Theory (Linkin Park tribute band) at Northcote Theatre.